 This Grain Brain baby cereal is a fantastic option if you want to avoid rice or oatmeal cereals or just want to try something different!

-Oats, spelt (a type of hulled wheat), and barley make up this infant cereal.
+Oats spelt (a type of hulled wheat), and barley make up this infant cereal.
 Oats are a simple, complex carbohydrate that is easy to digest.
 Add in spelt, an ancient wheat grain that tastes like a healthier, nuttier wheat grain, and you’ve got a winning combination.
-All three are high in fibre, which should help to balance the iron’s tendency to cause constipation in babies.
+All three are high in fiber, which should help to balance the iron’s tendency to cause constipation in babies.
 All three of these are filling and will easily satisfy an older youngster.

 This cereal contains essential nutrients that an older, more active infant would require to get through the day.